Bernardo-MG/library-maven-archetype/src/site/markdown/repos.md

 The process for achieving this is, mostly, very simple:

 First it is required connecting the Bintray repository to JCenter.
-This is easy, just follow [this guide](https://bintray.com/docs/usermanual/uploads/uploads_includingyourpackagesinjcenter.html).
+This is easy, just follow [this guide][jcenter-guide].

-To connect Bintray to OSS Sonatype follow [this other guide](http://blog.bintray.com/2014/02/11/bintray-as-pain-free-gateway-to-maven-central/).
+To connect Bintray to OSS Sonatype follow [this other guide][sonatype-guide].
 After this you will end with a Sonatype account, and your own group Id under which your projects can be released.

 With all these repositories linked, just by updating the releases on Bintray they will get replicated in JCenter.
 And while updating the project on Maven Central still requires a manual step, it is much easier than the alternative.